temporalio/cli/docs/cmd-options/memo.md

 	- cli
 ---

+Alias: **-i**
 Set a memo on a schedule.
 Format: key=value.
 Use valid JSON formats for value.